This glossary may help with terms that you read throughout this web site and hear throughout the process.

 Auditor: One who takes a formal deposition (testimony) from a party or witness in a case.
 The judge takes testimony virtue of his office.
 An auditor may be appointed to the position either as a general assignment or may be delegated for a particular case or to hear the testimony of a particular witness.
 This latter is what generally happens in the case of a rogatory commission.

 Authentic: Literally means genuine or being precisely what it claims to be.
 The term is usually applied to documents and means that the piece of paper corresponds with the original record.
 It implies that the document being considered is in accordance with the original.
-Documents issued by civil authorities are usually “certified as being authentic copies of the record of facts.
-In the case of a copy of an original, the copy can be authenticated by a notary, either ecclesiastical or civil, who compares the copy with the original and certifies that he copy is an exact one.
+Documents issued by civil authorities are usually “certified as being authentic copies of the record of facts”.
+In the case of a copy of an original, the copy can be authenticated by a notary, either ecclesiastical or civil, who compares the copy with the original and certifies that his copy is an exact one.

 Canonical Age: The age at which a person is legally competent to perform a certain action or undertake a certain obligation.
 Church law decrees that the canonical age for marriage is sixteen (16) for males and fourteen (14) for females.
 (May be different from civil requirements)